Abstract

 Growth and S₈

-In unscreened low-density regions, the effective Newton constant is $G_{\text{eff}}(k,a) = G [1 + 2 \alpha_0^2/(1 + m_\phi^2 a^2/k^2)]$, giving mild scale-dependent growth, raising $f\sigma_8$ on large scales while screening suppresses changes in high-density regions.
+In unscreened low-density regions, the effective Newton constant is $G_{\text{eff}}(k,a) = G [1 + 2 \alpha_0^2/(1 + m_\phi^2 a^2/k^2)]$, giving mild scale-dependent growth, raising $f\sigma_8$ on large scales while screening suppresses changes in dense regions.
 A net reduction of $S_8$ inferred from weak lensing by ~0.01–0.03 is possible while preserving CMB lensing.
-Detailed MCMC fits with CLASS/HyRec modifications are planned.
+Detailed MCMC fits with CLASS/HyRec and related Boltzmann-pipeline modifications have been developed and tested in the companion cosmology papers, with validation against growth, lensing, BAO, and structure-formation data.

 Standard sirens